General

 Key Rules

-- Simplified Acquisition Procedures for Commercial Items
+- Simplified Acquisition Procedures for Commercial Acquisitions

 - Applicability of FAR Part 12

-- Expanded Thresholds for Special Circumstances
+- Expanded Threshold for Special Circumstances

 Responsibilities